tamartsi/Ancestry_specific_freqs/README.md

 # About this repository
-The repository provides workflows described in the Common Workflow Language open standard, for "AFA": Computationally efficient Ancestral Frequency estimation in Admixed populations.
-"AFA" computes ancestry-specific allele frequencies in admixed populations using maximum likelihood estimation by modeling the conditional probability of having an allele given proportions of genetic ancestries.
+The repository provides code for "AFA": Computationally efficient Ancestral Frequency estimation in Admixed populations.
+"AFA" computes ancestry-specific allele frequencies in admixed populations using maximum likelihood estimation.
 The method can use either local proportion ancestries, "LAFA", or global ancestry proportions "GAFA".
+The repository also provides a dataset of U.S. Hispanic/Latino ancestry-specific allele frequencies and their confidence intervals estimated based on the Hispanic Community Health Study/Study of Latinos (HCHS/SOL) using "GAFA" and "LAFA".
+HCHS/SOL is an admixed population with three predominant ancestries: Amerindian, European, and African.
+The estimates are based on HCHS/SOL imputed data.

 # Contact information:
 Tamar Sofer:  tsofer@bwh.harvard.edu
 Einat Granot-Hershkovitz:  egranot-hershkovitz@bwh.harvard.edu
-# Required input for ancestry-global-proportion.cwl (GAFA):
--	plist: A data.frame with two columns (Split each gds file into blocks of 3,000 variants to calculate number of blocks in each chromosome):
-1.	chromosome number
-2.	block number

--	global_ancestry: a data.frame with a subject ID column, and an additional column for each of the ancestral proportions.
--	chromosome_gds: a SeqArray gds file.
--	Annotation: a data.frame with a subject ID column, and a genetic consent column.
--	myIndex – a number for running a specific job (one block).
--	unrel – a data.frame with a subject ID column that includes unrelated individuals only.
-LAFA: This workflow calculates the ancestry-specific allele frequencies of bi-allelic genetic variants in admixed populations, based on local proportion ancestries.
-This workflow is specific for a three-way admixed population but can be adapted to any number of ancestries.
-# Required input for ancestry-local-proportion.cwl (LAFA):
--	plist: A data.frame with two columns (Split each gds file into blocks of 3,000 variants to calculate number of blocks in each chromosome):
-1.	chromosome number
-2.	block number
--	chromosome_gds: a SeqArray gds file.
--	myIndex – a number for running a specific job (one block).
--	unrel – a data.frame with a subject ID column that includes unrelated individuals only.
--	African local ancestry file: a data.frame, each row represents one individual, each column represents one African local ancestry interval, taking a value of 0/1/2.
-This file only includes individuals with genetic consent.
--	European local ancestry file: a data.frame, each row represents one individual, each column represents one European local ancestry interval, taking a value of 0/1/2.
-This file only includes individuals with genetic consent.
--	Amerindian local ancestry file: a data.frame, each row represents one individual, each column represents one Amerindian local ancestry interval, taking a value of 0/1/2.
-This file only includes individuals with genetic consent.
--	Annotation: an RData file with information on the Local ancestry intervals:
-1.	chromosome: Chromosome no.
-2.	pos.start
-3.	pos.end
-4.	snpID

--	chain file- liftover from hg38 to hg19 (in order to match each variant to its local ancestry interval, using the same assembly).

-#Output file column annotation
-Each of the files has the following  columns:
+# Code
+This folder provides functions to compute ancestry-specific allele frequencies, as well as code for simulations, and some tests/examples.

+# HCHS_SOL_GAFA_estimates
+This folder provides compressed files for 23 chromosomes with U.S. Hispanic/Latino ancestry-specific allele frequencies and their confidence intervals estimated based on the HCHS/SOL using "GAFA".
+"GAFA" method uses global ancestry estimates: estimated proportion of genomes inherited from each of the ancestral population used.

+# HCHS_SOL_LAFA_estimates
+This folder provides compressed files for 23 chromosomes with U.S. Hispanic/Latino ancestry-specific allele frequencies and their confidence intervals estimated based on the HCHS/SOL using "LAFA".
+"LAFA" method uses local ancestry interval estimates which were previously inferred using the RFMix software.
+Overall, 15,500 local ancestry intervals are dispersed throughout the genome and are used as proportions of genetic ancestry for variants located in the intervals.
+Local ancestry intervals (LAIs)
+Three-way LAI (Amerindian, African, and European) were previously inferred in 12,793 HCHS/SOL individuals using the RFMix software with a reference panel derived from the combination of the Human Genome Diversity Project (HGDP) and the 1000 Genome Project (using the GRCh37 assembly) representing the relevant ancestral populations20.
+Overall, 15,500 are LAIs dispersed throughout the genome (14,815 LAI in autosomal chromosomes),
+# Column annotation of the compressed 23 chromosomal files providing ancestry-specific allele frequencies:

+Each file has a few columns, as follows:
 - CHR:	Chromosome number
 - POS:	Chromosomal position (hg38)
 - allele_a:	Reference allele